rixx/ramble/_posts/2020-03-07-antihabits.md

 ---
 layout: post
+summary: If you suck at building habits, try randomisation instead.
 ---
 Habits suck.
 More specifically, they suck the joy out of life and the colour out of the sky.
 I never feel as dead as when I try, once again, to make some habit stick.